QUICK SUMMARY

 Through a variety of mechanisms, according to a study published in the BioMed Research International journal,

-Yes, those are actually anti-cancer proteins, which is what makes the research so interesting.
+Yes, those are actually anti-cancer mechanisms, which is what makes the research so interesting.
 Here’s one of the charts that we feature in The Essential Oils Apothecary, which is a snapshot of just a fraction of the research that has been done suggesting that essential oils and their constituents can help fight cancer and protect the body from the harmful effects of chemotherapy and radiation.

-The Healing Prowess of D-limonene
+The Cancer-Fighting Prowess of D-limonene

 Application: try these two recipes featured in The Essential Oils Apothecary